Every summer, The Queen invites more than 30,000 people from all walks of life to Garden Parties at Buckingham Palace and Holyroodhouse.

 Every year The Queen hosts three parties in the Palace and one in Holyroodhouse as a way to recognise and reward public service.

-In 2017, The Queen's Garden Parties take place at Buckingham Palace on Tuesday 16 May, Tuesday 23 May and Thursday 1 June.
+In 2018, The Queen's Garden Parties will take place at Buckingham Palace on Tuesday 15 May, Thursday 31 May and Tuesday 5 June.
+The Garden Party at The Palace of Holyrood House will take place on Wednesday 4 July.

 Once inside a Garden Party around 27,000 cups of tea are served, 20,000 sandwiches and 20,000 slices of cakes are consumed.